xodio/xod/doc/execution.rst

 To make this rules feasible patch graph should follow few restrictions that are built into XOD:

-1. A patch should be an *acyclic* graph.
-I.e. a node cannot send an output signal back to its input or an input of any ascendant.
+1. A patch should not have loops involving only pure functional nodes.
+I.e. pure functional node cannot send an output signal back to its input directly or indirectly.
 So creation of links that cause graph loops is prohibited in XOD.
 2. In a case of simultaneous signals, the resolution priority on conflicting input should be explicit and well defined.
 So connecting more than one link to an input is not possible as well.

-There is a special “feedback” node to deal with the first restriction and “merge” node to deal with the second.
+There is a special “capture” node to deal with the first restriction and “merge” node to deal with the second.